softwarelanguageslab/monarch/README.md

 The framework is structured into multiple packages according to their responsibilities:

 * `maf2-syntax` provides parsers and data structures (such as AST definitions) for the languages supported by our framework.
-Currently it includes support for Scheme, Python and Erlang.
+Currently it includes support for Scheme, Python.
 * `maf2-domains` provides the basic building blocks and their combinators for constructing abstract domains to be used by a static analysis.
 * `maf2-analysis` provides the building blocks for expressing program semantics and